nuwandavek/buskin/README.md

 ## Usage

-Buskin can be installed with Pip by :
+Buskin needs Pytorch (>=1.4) which can be installed from [here](https://pytorch.org/get-started/locally/).
+Once that's done, Buskin can be installed with Pip by :

 ```
 pip install buskin